You are currently viewing Drawing on the walls, when parents catch you red-handed

 I remember my parents catching me drawing on the walls when I was small.
-My parents caught me red-handed.
-I was about five years old and held a crayon at shoulder level while walking along the length of our hallway, drawing a perfect line.
-Something about drawing on walls fascinated me.
-I was a virtual Picasso in my mind at home. 🤣
+One day, my parents caught me red-handed.
+I was about five years old at the time this happened.
+I loved coloring and took it on myself to produce a masterpiece in our apartment hallway.
+Holding a red crayon at shoulder height, I pressed it on the wall and walked along the length of our hallway.
+It resulted in a perfect red line.
+Just as I finished that line, I noticed Mom and Dad giving me the “what did you do” stare.
+It was not a happy ending but I didn’t have any regrets.
+I was an upcoming Picasso in my mind at home. 🤣

 Frames for the drawings on the walls

-I’ve seen a trend in decorating these days where families will actually mount a frame around the drawings that their kids have scrawled on their homes’ walls.
-Had this been a trend when I was a child, well, there wouldn’t have been enough frames for all of my drawings.
+I’ve seen a trend in decorating these days.
+Families will actually mount a frame around the drawings that their kids have scrawled on their homes’ walls.
+If this had been a trend when I was a child, there would not have been enough frames.
+I had too many drawings.
 I loved drawing on the walls.

 While my art was, in my opinion, of art gallery quality, my parents had another opinion on the matter.
 There were consequences to my actions.
 Remember, this was back in the late 1960s and early 1970s, so the “board of education” was still in operation.
-So, I figured out quite quickly that ending my career as an in-home artist was the best thing for me to do.
+In the end, I realized it was best for me to end my career as an in-home artist.

 Don’t draw on my wall